Azure-Samples/Cognitive-Services-Voice-Assistant/docs/CloudConnectionLogic.md

 # Voice Assistants Cloud Connection Logic

+This article discusses:
-This article discusses options for when to connect your client application to [Direct Line Speech](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/direct-line-speech) (DLS) channel and your bot, and how long to keep that connection open.
-It also discusses policies for Cognitive Services Speech token refresh, as it is recommended that client applications never handle speech keys.
+* Options for when to connect your client application to [Direct Line Speech](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/direct-line-speech) (DLS) channel and your bot, and how long to keep that connection open
+* The built-in 5-minute websocket disconnect policy
+* The need to use a Cognitive Services Speech token, as it is recommended that client applications never handle speech keys.

 The text below assumes you are deploying a bot.
 However, similar considerations apply if you host your dialog using [Custom Commands](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/custom-commands).

 The text below and C# pseudo code assumes your client application uses keyword activation.
-The considerations with regards to when to open connection and how long to keep it open are similar if your application uses microphone button ("push to talk") activation only.
+The considerations with regards to connection logic are similar if your application uses microphone button ("push to talk") activation only.

 ## Connection options

 ### Option 1 - Always connected

 A web-socket between the client application, DLS channel and your bot is established when the client application opens.
-Web-socket connections remains open until the client application closes.
+Web-socket connections remains open until the client application closes, which the exception mentioned [in this section](#built-in-5-minute-websocket-disconnect-policy).

 Pros
 * Lowest latency - There is no need to create the web-socket connection at the moment the user says the keyword or presses the microphone button.